MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 these proposals, as well as providing some extensibility for addressing similar future challenges.

-TO BE REMOVED: The specific name for this RR type is an open topic for discussion.
-"SVCB" and "HTTPSSVC" are meant as placeholders as they are easy to replace.
-Other names might include "B", "SRV2", "SVCHTTPS", "HTTPS", and "ALTSVC".

 TO BE REMOVED: This document is being collaborated on in Github at:
 [https://github.com/MikeBishop/dns-alt-svc](https://github.com/MikeBishop/dns-alt-svc).
 The most recent working version of the document, open issues, etc. should all be